SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 expect(guy2parent === guy3parent).to.equal(true, "Senior and Manager aren't related (parent class not the same).");
 expect(guy1parent === guy3parent).to.equal(true, "Junior and Manager aren't related (parent class not the same).");

-expect(guy1.salary).to.equal(0, "Salary not initialized trough constructor on Junior.");
+expect(guy1.salary).to.equal(0, "Salary not initialized through constructor on Junior.");
 guy1.salary = 1000;
 expect(guy1.salary).to.equal(1000, "Salary could not be changed at runtime on Junior.");

-expect(guy2.salary).to.equal(0, "Salary not initialized trough constructor on Senior.");
+expect(guy2.salary).to.equal(0, "Salary not initialized through constructor on Senior.");
 guy2.salary = 2000;
 expect(guy2.salary).to.equal(2000, "Salary could not be changed at runtime on Senior.");

-expect(guy3.salary).to.equal(0, "Salary not initialized trough constructor on Manager.");
+expect(guy3.salary).to.equal(0, "Salary not initialized through constructor on Manager.");
-expect(guy3.dividend).to.equal(0, "Dividend not initialized trough constructor on Manager.");
+expect(guy3.dividend).to.equal(0, "Dividend not initialized through constructor on Manager.");
 guy3.salary = 3000;
 guy3.dividend = 500;
 expect(guy3.salary).to.equal(3000, "Salary could not be changed at runtime on Manager.");